COSIN3-UOC/BUNGen/README.md

-#  Generate synthetic networks with Nested, Modular and In-block nested structures
+#  BUNGen (Bipartite and Unipartite Network Generator

 Generate synthetic networks with predetermined nested, modular or in-block nested structure, with different levels of noise.
 This code employs a modification of the benchmark model introduced by Solé-Ribalta et al, PRE 2018 (https://doi.org/10.1103/PhysRevE.97.062302), in which one can produce networks with different block sizes (following a powerlaw), instead of networks with equally sized blocks.